screepers/ErrorExporter/README.md

 # ErrorExporter

-An error exporter instead of email
+An email error exporter replacement

+1. Requirements

+- Node 16.9 or higher